-This course will examine the histories, teachings, beliefs, and practices of various religions in Japan, including Shinto, Buddhism, Confucianism, Christianity as well as other minor religions (i.e. Shugendo, Onmyodo, and other folk religions).
-In addition, modern/contemporary religious phenomena referred to as New Religions will be studied.
+This course will examine the histories, teachings, beliefs, and practices of various religions in Japan, including Shinto, Buddhism, Confucianism, Christianity, minor religions (i.e. Shugendo, Onmyodo, and other folk religions), and modern / contemporary religious phenomena referred to as New Religions.
+In addition, this course introduces various approaches to the study of Japanese religions.
 Students are encouraged to (1) challenge the traditional division of Japanese religions by analysing the relationship between various religions and recognizing the interconnectedness and/or syncretism between them and (2) have discussions on their religious, political, and/or socioeconomic issues.
-There will be a series of field trips in which students will visit various religious sites and experience ceremonies and rituals if possible.
+There will be a series of field trips in which students will visit various religious sites, explore the locations, and/or experience ceremonies/rituals (if possible) in order to examine contemporary religious practices in Japan.